Enhanced Response Envelope via Envelope Regularization: Simulation

-Figure \ref{fig:limit-risk} displays the prediction risks from $n=2000$ with various $p$ values.
-The gray rectangle points denote the prediction risk for the enhanced response envelope estimator.
+Figures \ref{fig:limit-risk} and \ref{fig:limit-risk_corr} display the prediction risk curves of $n=2,000$ when $\rho=0$ and $\rho=0.8$, respectively.
+The gray rectangle points denote the prediction risk for the enhanced envelope estimator.
 The black triangle points are the prediction risk for the envelope estimator.
-We see a fascinating double descent prediction risk curve for the envelope model, as discussed in Theorem \ref{thm:limit-envelop}.
-Also, the enhanced response envelope gives a smaller prediction risk across the entire range of $p/n$.
-Figure \ref{fig:limit-risk2} plots the prediction risk curves from $n=200$.
-We see that Figure \ref{fig:limit-risk2} exhibits the same messages for the much smaller sample size.
-Although Theorem \ref{thm:limit-envelop} is established when considering $\mathcal E_{\bSigma,\mathcal B}$ is known, we did not use this information in the actual estimation in the simulation study, yet the core message of Theorem \ref{thm:limit-envelop} is confirmed by the simulation.
+We have four observations.
+Firstly, we see that the enhanced response envelope delivers a smaller prediction risk across the entire range of $p/n$ regardless of $n$.
+Secondly, the reduction of the enhanced response envelope estimator in terms of the prediction risk is much larger when $p\approx n$ compared to $p > n$ or $n > p$.
+Thirdly, the enhanced response envelope has better performance when predictors are correlated relative to uncorrelated predictors.
+Fourth, we see a fascinating double descent prediction risk curve for the envelope model even with correlated predictors.
+Figures \ref{fig:limit-risk2} and \ref{fig:limit-risk2_corr} plot the prediction risk curve when $n=200$.
+We see these figures exhibit the same messages for the much smaller sample size.